yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 ListenAddress <Your_PI_IP4_tailscale_address_here>
 ```

-You can find PI's address in the [console](https://login.tailscale.com/admin/machines).
+You can find Pi's address in the [console](https://login.tailscale.com/admin/machines).

 During the startup tailscale service can start a bit later or for example something might be wrong with the network.
 This will make SSH service fail.
 The easy way to fix that is by adding an option to restart SSH service automatically.
 Open this file `/etc/systemd/system/multi-user.target.wants/ssh.service` and delete the following line `RestartPreventExitStatus`.
 Also change the following lines.